Recipe Overview

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

+Perfectly balanced.
 With just the right balance of sweet, tart, and bitter, this blood orange martini is such a bright and happy cocktail.
 And isn’t it pretty?

 • Gin: A London dry gin is perfect.
 Choose your favorite brand.

 • Cointreau: This orange flavored liqueur is somewhat bitter and adds a lot of depth to the martini.
-You could also use Triple Sec or Grand Marnier.
+You could also use triple sec or Grand Marnier.

 • Lime: Just a squeeze of lime juice is added for a nice tartness.